ROCm/rocPyDecode/docs/index.rst

 The rocDecode Python Binding, rocPyDecode, is a tool that allows users to access rocDecode APIs in both Python and C/C++ languages.
 It works by connecting Python and C/C++ libraries, enabling function calling and data passing between the two languages.
-The rocpydecode.so library is a wrapper that facilitates the use of rocDecode APIs that are written primarily in C/C++ language within Python.
+The ``rocpydecode.so`` library is a wrapper that facilitates the use of rocDecode APIs that are written primarily in C/C++ language within Python.
+See the :doc:`rocDecode documentation <rocdecode:index>` for more information.

 To learn more, see :doc:`what-is-rocPyDecode`